-(=) Auto- area The camera automatically detective focus area. ts the subject and selects [1] Single- point Press (B) to view the focus area selection display, then use the multi selector to position the focus area over your subject and press (B); the camera focuses on the subject in the selected focus area only.
+Auto- The camera automatically detects the subject and selects the focus area. area [13] Single- point Press ® to view the focus area selection display, then use the multi selector to position the focus area over your subject and press ®; the camera focuses on the subject in the selected focus area only.
 Use with stationary subjects.
-Focus area ⊕ Subject tracking Press (b) to view the focus area selection display, then use the multi selector to position the focus area over your subject and press (b).
+Focus area Subject tracking Press ® to view the focus area selection display, then use the multi selector to position the focus area over your subject and press ®.
 The focus area will track the subject as it moves through the frame.
 The camera will focus on the selected subject when the shutter-release button is pressed halfway.
-To end focus tracking when shooting is complete, press (b).
+To end focus tracking when shooting is complete, press ®.
 Focus area

-🖉 Subject Tracking
+Subject Tracking

-The camera may be unable to track subjects if they move quickly, leave the frame or are obscured by other objects, change visibly in size, color, or brightness, or are too small, too large, too bright, too dark, or similar in color or brightness to the background. ġ
+The camera may be unable to track subjects if they move quickly, leave the frame or are obscured by other objects, change visibly in size, color, or brightness, or are too small, too large, too bright, too dark, or similar in color or brightness to the background.